airways/Mason/readme.txt

 Mason
 =====

-Mason is a "content block" element design to work with the Content Elements fieldtype in ExprssionEngine.
+Mason is a "content block" element design to work with the Content Elements fieldtype in ExpressionEngine.
 You can use Mason to create reusable blocks of fields/elements which can be placed on to a page as many times as needed, in any order, and which remain bound together as a single piece of data.

 Beta
 ----